dansmyers/AI/2-A*_and_Backtracking/Notes/6-Satisfiability.md

 $$(x_1 \vee \lnot x_2 \vee x_4) \wedge (\lnot x_1 \vee x_3 \vee \lnot x_5) \wedge (\lnot x_2 \vee \lnot x_3 \vee x_4) $$

-3-CNF-SAT is the most common form used in theoretical computer science.
+3-CNF-SAT is the most common form used in theoretical computer science:

 - Unlike the 2-literal version, it's NP-complete.
 This small shift, where moving from two variables to three radically changes the complexity of the problem is the kind of thing that drives theorists bonkers (in a good way).

 - It's not obvious, like at all, but it turns out that *any* boolean satisfiability problem [can be transformed](https://en.wikipedia.org/wiki/Tseytin_transformation) into an equisatisfiable 3-CNF-SAT version in polynomial time.
 That is, the 3-CNF version has the same satisfiability result as the original formula.

+- 3-CNF is one of the standard problems used to prove that another problem is NP-complete.
+See my notes above for more on the reduction concept if you're interested.